MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpoweroffload/nf-netpoweroffload-netpoweroffloadgetarpparameters.md

 ### -param PowerOffload

-A handle to a NETPOWEROFFLOAD object that represents this ARP protocol offload.
+The NETPOWEROFFLOAD object that represents this ARP protocol offload.

 ### -param Parameters

-A handle to a driver-allocated and initialized [**NET_POWER_OFFLOAD_ARP_PARAMETERS**](../netpoweroffload/ns-netpoweroffload-_net_power_offload_arp_parameters.md) structure that receives the ARP parameter information.
+A pointer to a driver-allocated and initialized [**NET_POWER_OFFLOAD_ARP_PARAMETERS**](../netpoweroffload/ns-netpoweroffload-_net_power_offload_arp_parameters.md) structure that receives the ARP parameter information.

 ## -returns